Membership Inference Attack with Partial Features: Introduction

 As Figure \ref{fig:scenario} shows, in this paper, we consider a setting where the attacker has access to only a subset of a sample’s features and aims to infer whether this partial feature combination was present in the training set of a target model.
 We refer to this type of attack as \textit{\textbf{P}artial \textbf{F}eature \textbf{M}embership \textbf{I}nference} (PFMI).
 In this setting, the observed partial features is termed known features, while the remaining unobserved ones are referred to as unknown features.
 The property existence attack, proposed as a generalization of membership inference \cite{chaudhari2023snap}, shares certain similarities with PFMI in that both seek to infer the presence of specific feature combinations.
 However, in property existence attack, the adversary can directly access complete samples containing the target feature combination \cite{chaudhari2023snap,wang2024property}, whereas PFMI operates under stricter constraints by relying solely on partial observations.
 Although the attacker’s limited access to only partial feature information makes the inference task more challenging, this constraint also reflects a more realistic threat model.
-It shows that even with incomplete information, a resource-constrained adversary can still launch effective privacy inference attack.
-This amplifies the risks posed to current privacy protection mechanisms, which often assume attackers have access to complete samples.
+An adversary equipped with PFMI capabilities can still launch effective privacy inference attacks even with incomplete information.
+This significantly amplifies the risks faced by existing privacy protection mechanisms, which often assume that attackers have access to complete samples.

+However, designing such attacks faces two key challenges: \begin{itemize} \item \textbf{Challenge 1}: Traditional membership inference attacks rely on model feedback\cite{carlini2022membership,zarifzadeh2024low}, but incomplete samples cannot be directly input into the model to obtain meaningful responses. \item \textbf{Challenge 2}: A new membership evaluation criterion is required to determine feature-level membership, as existing methods are no longer applicable in this setting. \end{itemize}